cern-nextgen/wp1.7-aos-soa-tests/open_points.md

 - Just a normal constructor.
 - The possibility to provide an allocator, and be compatible with c++ memory resources
 - A possibility to use preallocated memory.
 For this, we should also provide statig getters, that tell us how a large an soa or aos with n entries of struct X would be, including potential alignment.
+$\color{blue}{\textsf{In wp1.7-soa-wrapper we can now use both custom allocators and preallocated memory, see the file factory.h.
+The class wrapper<...> does not have any constructors.
+Instead we currently create instances of wrapper<...> only via factory functions.
+The reason is that the possible constructors would contain a lot of logic and dependecies, and I don't want to include them with every include of wrapper.h.}}$

 # Default values
 - It would be good if we could define default values for the constructor in C++11 style (https://github.com/davidrohr/soa_aos_tests/blob/f12c3f63535e653d500fb1ea46527ee7d22f7d9a/aos_soa.cpp#L205).